Why Is My Ferret Anemic? What Causes The Anemia And What Can Be Done

 One of the common signs of adrenal gland tumors in ferrets is anemia.
 This is due to over-production of estrogens which prevent the pet’s bone marrow from producing red blood cells.

-Estrogen-induced Aplastic Anemia:
+Estrogen-induced Aplastic Anemia

-Un spayed female ferrets also develop anemia if they are not bred.
+Unspayed female ferrets also develop anemia if they are not bred.
 This is a form of aplastic anemia caused by too much circulating estrogen.
 It is no longer common because most female ferrets are spayed by the breeders before they are sold.
 When it was common, the pets needed transfusions and hormone therapy.
 By the time I saw most of them, they were so anemic (less than 20% PCV) that they rarely survived.
-Injections of human chorionic gonadatrophin occasionally works to ovulate these ferrets and cure them until their next heat cycle.
+Injections of human chorionic gonadotropin occasionally works to ovulate these ferrets and cure them until their next heat cycle.
 But by the time they are anemic, they are usually too weak to breed.
-Read extensively about that problem in intact, non-breeding female ferrets here
+Read extensively about that problem in intact, non-breeding female ferrets here.

-Lymphoma – Lymphosarcoma:
+Lymphoma – Lymphosarcoma

 Lymphatic Tumors are very common in ferrets of all ages.
 One of the signs of this problem is anemia.
 Enlarged lymph nodes and an elevated blood lymphocyte count sometimes accompany this disease as do an enlarged spleen and weight loss.
 But both have other causes that are unrelated to cancer.
 These tumors do not respond well to chemotherapy or radiation.